Diabetic Charcot Arthropathy

 - Non-union: There is an increased risk of bones not healing together because patients often don’t realize how much pressure they are putting on the foot during the healing process.
 However, a failure of the bone to heal is not necessarily a failure of treatment.
 If the goals listed above are met, then the surgery was a success.

-The aim of non-operative treatment after diagnosis of Charcot arthropathy is to avoid ulcerations and maintain a plantigrade foot position and shape found at the time of diagnosis.
-Foot position and shape can only be improved by surgery, although some deformity can be accommodated with orthoses and braces.
+The aim of any treatment after diagnosis of Charcot arthropathy is to avoid ulcerations and maintain a plantigrade foot position and shape found at the time of diagnosis.
+Foot position and shape can really only be improved by surgery, although some deformity can be accommodated with orthoses and braces.

-The end result of Charcot arthropathy will either be a foot that looks like a normal foot or has minimal deformity; this can be managed with a regular shoe +/- an orthotic (insert) OR an abnormally shaped foot which will require a custom made shoe.
+The end result of Charcot arthropathy will rarely be a foot that looks like a normal foot.
+There is typically residual swelling and minor deformity.
+This can be managed with a regular shoe +/- an orthotic (insert) OR an abnormally shaped foot which will require a custom made shoe.
 The goal of any treatment is to maintain a plantigrade and stable foot that will fit into a shoe, avoid ulcerations, and allow relatively normal function.